YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 npm install
 ```

-Next, we need to create a `gulpfile.js` at the root:
+Next, we need to create a `gulpfile.js`:

 ```js
 // gulpfile.js